awsdocs/amazon-sqs-developer-guide/doc_source/FIFO-queues.md

 **Sending messages**
 If multiple messages are sent in succession to a FIFO queue, each with a distinct message deduplication ID, Amazon SQS stores the messages and acknowledges the transmission\.
 Then, each message can be received and processed in the exact order in which the messages were transmitted\.
 In FIFO queues, messages are ordered based on message group ID\.
 If multiple hosts \(or different threads on the same host\) send messages with the same message group ID to a FIFO queue, Amazon SQS stores the messages in the order in which they arrive for processing\.
-To ensure that Amazon SQS preserves the order in which messages are sent and received, ensure that each producer uses a unique message group ID to send all its messages\.
+To make sure that Amazon SQS preserves the order in which messages are sent and received, each producer should use a unique message group ID to send all its messages\.
 FIFO queue logic applies only per message group ID\.
 Each message group ID represents a distinct ordered message group within an Amazon SQS queue\.
 For each message group ID, all messages are sent and received in strict order\.
 However, messages with different message group ID values might be sent and received out of order\.
 You must associate a message group ID with a message\.
 If you don't provide a message group ID, the action fails\.
 If you require a single group of ordered messages, provide the same message group ID for messages sent to the FIFO queue\.

 **Receiving messages**